4bb4/implot-rs/README.md

 ![demo](demo.png)

 ## Requirements
-imgui-rs requires minimum Rust version 1.40, so this project does as well by extension.
+imgui-rs requires minimum Rust version 1.43, so this project requires at least that.
+In addition, doc aliases as released in 1.48 (https://blog.rust-lang.org/2020/11/19/Rust-1.48.html) were added, so currently the requirement is 1.48 - if that presents a problem, a workaround good be looked for though.
+Open an issue if you're in that situation.

 The sys crate compiles implot, so a C++ compiler will also be required.

 ## Examples